 - student stipends or salaries

-- technical conferences or workshops that are not limited to students or educators
+- sponsorship of technical conferences or workshops that are not limited to students or educators